-Active and Passive are styles of investment management.
-With a passive investment management style, the investment manager invests in the same securities and with a similar weighting to a given market or index so that the fund will produce a return very similar to the market as a whole.
-This approach takes most of the risk out of performing worse than a market.
-However, it does not remove the risk that the market itself will fall, or aim to beat the market even when the market falls.
+"Active" and "Passive" are styles of investment management.
+With a passive investment management style, the fund manager invests in the same asset types and with a similar weighting to a given market or index, so that the fund will produce a return very similar to the market as a whole.
+This approach reduces the risk of performing worse than a market.
+However, it does not remove the risk that the market itself will fall, nor does it aim to beat the market even when that market is falling.

 In contrast, an active investment management style aims to beat the performance of a particular market.
-The fund manager decides how to invest after analysing the companies in that market.

-An active investment manager aims to achieve better performance than a passive investment manager, but there is a risk of achieving lower performance, although fees for active management are likely to be higher.
+The fund manager decides how to invest after analysing the companies in that market, and aims to achieve better performance than would be the case with a passive style.
+However, actively managed investment funds are likely to have higher fees, and there is a risk that the fund manager's decisions may not pay off and performance may be worse than the market as a whole.